ExpediaGroup/housekeeping/housekeeping-vacuum-tool/README.md

       [--expected-path-count=10000]

 The `dry-run` option allows you to observe the status of paths on the file system, the metastore, and the Housekeeping database without actually scheduling anything for deletion.
 The `partition-batch-size` and `expected-path-count` allow you to tune memory demands should you hit heap limits with large numbers of partitions.

+**Note:** _All updates to the table being vacuumed must be paused for the duration of the vacuum process otherwise there is a risk that folders that have been newly created but not yet added to the metastore will be considered candidates for housekeeping._

 ## YAML Configuration